ptc-iot-sharing/ThingworxVSCodeProject/README.md

 ## Build

-To build the extension, run `gulp build` in the root of the project.
+To build the extension, run `npm run build` in the root of the project.
 This will generate an extension .zip file in the zip folder in the root of the project.

-To build the extension and upload it to Thingworx, run `gulp upload` in the root of the project.
-The details of the Thingworx server to which the script will upload the extension are declared in the project's `package.json` file.
+To build the extension and upload it to Thingworx, run `npm run upload` in the root of the project.
+The details of the Thingworx server to which the script will upload the extension are declared in the project's environment or `package.json` file.
 These are:
  * `thingworxServer` - The server to which the extension will be uploaded.
  * `thingworxAppKey` or `thingworxUser` and `thingworxPassword` - The credentials used for uploading.
 This should be a user that has permission to install extensions.

 To create a debug build that can be used for debugging, add the `--debug` argument to any task.
-For example, to create and upload a debug build, run `gulp upload --debug`.
+For example, to create and upload a debug build, run `npx twc upload --debug`.
 For more information about debugging and debug builds, see [BMDebugServer](https://github.com/BogdanMihaiciuc/BMDebugServer) and [ThingworxVSCodeDebugger](https://github.com/BogdanMihaiciuc/ThingworxVSCodeDebugger).

 ## Deployment